Zzzero-hash/Zzzero-hash/README.md

 ### 🧠 About Me

-I design, build, and deploy **intelligent systems** — from containerized **reinforcement learning agents** and GPU-accelerated training pipelines to secure distributed compute infrastructure.
-My work sits at the intersection of **AI**, **networking**, and **systems architecture**, with a focus on real-world deployments and automation.

-My projects include:

-- 🤖 Developing scalable RL pipelines with **Ray RLlib**, **PyTorch**, and GPT-powered decision engines
-- ☸️ Orchestrating workloads across **Kubernetes**, **K3s**, and **Proxmox** clusters with GPU acceleration
-- 🧠 Experimenting with **meta-learning**, **EWC**, and hybrid **Transformer-LSTM** models
-- 🧩 Building **microservices**, automated pipelines, and self-healing container ecosystems
-- 🛡️ Designing secure, high-availability networks and edge infrastructure

-I’m obsessed with **scalability**, **automation**, and **teaching AI to reason** — not just predict.
+I’m a systems-minded engineer who loves building technology that actually *does something useful*.
+My background is a mix of hands-on IT work, network architecture, and deep curiosity about how AI and automation can make infrastructure smarter.

+I’ve spent **over 5 years working as a Help Desk Technician** at a university, solving real problems for real people — everything from network outages and endpoint failures to complex enterprise support tickets.
+That experience shaped the way I approach engineering: practical first, scalable second, and always with users in mind.

+I hold a degree in **Cybersecurity Analytics & Operations from Penn State Greater Allegheny**, which gave me a strong foundation in security principles, network design, and risk management — skills I now use daily as I branch deeper into systems automation and machine learning.

 ---

-### 🏢 About Three Rivers Tech
+### 🏢 Three Rivers Tech

-I’m also the founder of **[Three Rivers Tech](https://www.three-rivers-tech.com)** — a growing startup in western Pennsylvania focused on helping **small businesses and local communities** harness modern technology.
+I’m also the founder of **[Three Rivers Tech](https://www.three-rivers-tech.com)**, a small but growing tech startup based in western Pennsylvania.
+Right now, we focus on:

-Right now, we provide **IT support**, **network design**, **cybersecurity**, and **software development**.
-Our long-term goal: evolve into a regional hub for **AI-powered infrastructure**, **edge compute services**, and **intelligent automation solutions** — bringing cutting-edge tech to the kinds of organizations that usually can’t access it.
+- 💻 Local IT support & troubleshooting
+- 🛜 Small business network design and security
+- 🧰 Software & web development
+- 🧑‍🏫 Community tech education and workshops

+The long-term vision is to evolve Three Rivers Tech into a hub for **intelligent infrastructure**, **edge computing**, and **AI-assisted services** — making advanced tools accessible to small businesses and local communities.

 ---

+### ⚙️ What I’m Working On

+- 🤖 Building reinforcement learning pipelines with **PyTorch** and **Ray RLlib**
+- ☸️ Orchestrating containerized workloads across **Kubernetes**, **K3s**, and **Proxmox** clusters
+- 🧩 Automating infrastructure deployments with microservices and inference pipelines
+- 🛡️ Designing secure, scalable environments with zero-trust principles

+---

-### 📚 Current Areas of Focus
+### 📚 Interests & Current Focus

-- 🧪 Multi-agent RL and decision fusion
+- 🧠 Multi-agent RL and decision fusion
-- 📈 Real-time feature pipelines and AI-driven trading systems
+- 📊 Real-time feature pipelines and AI-driven trading systems
 - ☁️ Hybrid cloud + on-prem orchestration for distributed compute
-- 💼 Secure containerized services for small businesses
 - 🔌 Monetization of edge compute (Akash, Flux, Storj, etc.)

 ---

 ### 💬 Ask Me About

-- 🐧 Linux, containers, and virtualization
+- 🐧 Linux systems, containerization, and virtualization
-- ☸️ Kubernetes, automation, and distributed systems
+- ☸️ Cluster automation, orchestration, and deployment pipelines
-- 🔐 Cybersecurity architecture and zero-trust design
+- 🔐 Cybersecurity fundamentals and network architecture
-- 🤖 AI pipelines, model deployment, and inference scaling
+- 🤖 Building AI workflows and deploying ML models
-- 🌐 Web and infrastructure development for small businesses
+- 🌐 Software and infrastructure for small businesses

 ---